owulveryck/owulveryck.github.io/content/post/20201117-ontology-partii.md

 }
 {{</ highlight >}}

-Then we can test the parsing with the file we downloaded from schema.org previously:
+Then we can test the plumbing with the file we downloaded from schema.org previously:

 ```shell
 > cat schemaorg-current-http.ttl| go run main.go